GIY is a supporter-funded organisation. In addition to knowing that they are helping to make food-growing the norm, GIY supporters receive:

 "The savings to the tax payer could be absolutely phenomenal if we could educate people to eat healthily.
 This is an educational project of real interest, going back to what we always did for so many centuries, growing our own food."

 "GIY is one of the most important initiatives to come out of Ireland in the last 20 years."

 Darina Allen, Slow Food Ambassador

-"The best food is the food the farmer grows knowing it will nourish her family.
-It is food grown with deep empathy, for loved ones and for the living soil.
+"The best food is food grown with deep empathy, for loved ones and for the living soil.
 Ashoka is proud to count Michael Kelly, founder of GIY, as one of its "lifetime" Fellows and is grateful for his leadership in Ireland and around the world."

 Bill Carter, Vice President, Ashoka.